FarisTheAncient/Archipelago/worlds/fuzzer/README.md

 - `-m` to specify a meta file that overrides specific values
 - `--dump-ignored` makes it so option errors are also dumped in the result.
 - `--with-static-worlds` takes a path to a directory containing YAML to include in every generation.
 Not recursive.
+- `--classifier` takes a `module:class` string to a classifier.
+More information about that below

 ## Meta files